hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Prepare-training-script-for-RandomForestClassifier">Prepare training script for RandomForestClassifier<a class="anchor-link" href="#Prepare-training-script-for-RandomForestClassifier"> </a></h1><p>Let's update our training script to train a scikit-learn random forest classifier model on the iris data set.
 The script will read training and testing data from input data channel directories and trains a classifier on it.
 It will then save the model to the model directory and validation results ('y_pred.csv') to the output data directory.
 Notice that we have also parsed container environment variables as command line arguments.
-It makes sense for hyperparameters ('estimators') because we know they will be passed to the script as command line parameters.
-For container environment variables (e.g. 'SM_MODEL_DIR'), we have checked first if they are given as command line arguments.
+It makes sense for hyperparameters ('--estimators') because we know they will be passed to the script as command line parameters.
+For other environment variables (e.g. 'SM_MODEL_DIR'), we have checked first if they are given as command line arguments.
 If they are, then we parse them to get the values.
 Otherwise, we read their values from the environment.
-This is done because we can quickly test our script locally from the command line without setting the environment variables.</p>
+This is done so we can test our script locally from the command line without setting the environment variables.</p>

 </div>
 </div>